-One common limitation of these spectral or subspace clustering methods is that they have at least one\footnote{In the codes of SSC and its variants provided by their authors, there is usually one more thresholding parameter for affinity matrix, which affects the clustering accuracy a lot.
-In the deep learning based methods, we need to determine the network structures and regularization parameters, which is much more difficult.} hyperparameter to determine in advance\footnote{ \citet{wang2013noisy} and \citet{soltanolkotabi2014robust} provided lower and upper bounds for the $\lambda$ in SSC theoretically, which however depend on the unknown noise level.}.
-Since clustering is an unsupervised learning problem, the hyperparameters cannot be tuned by cross validation that is widely used in supervised learning.
-Thus, we have to tune the hyperparameters in spectral clustering by experience, which is difficult when the given dataset is quite different from those in our experience or/and the inter-class similarity is high compared to the intra-cluster similarity.
-Note that SSC, LRR, and their kernel or deep learning extensions \cite{KSSC,ji2017deep,zhang2019neural} have quadratic or even cubic time complexity (per iteration of optimization), which further increases the difficulty of hyperparameter selection in clustering large datasets.
-On the other hand, different datasets often require different methods for affinity matrix construction, which is hard to tackle by experience.
+One common limitation of these spectral or subspace clustering methods is that they have at least one hyperparameter to determine.
+In the codes of SSC\footnote{\citet{wang2013noisy} and \citet{soltanolkotabi2014robust} provided lower and upper bounds for the $\lambda$ in SSC theoretically, which however depend on the unknown noise level.} and its variants provided by their authors, there is usually one more thresholding parameter for affinity matrix, which affects the clustering accuracy a lot.
+In the deep learning clustering methods such as \citep{ji2017deep} and \citep{zhang2019neural}, we need to determine the network structures and regularization parameters, which is much more difficult.
+Since clustering is an unsupervised learning problem, the hyperparameters cannot be tuned by cross-validation widely used in supervised learning.
+Thus we have to tune the hyperparameters in spectral clustering by experience, which is difficult when the dataset is quite different from those in our experience and/or the inter-class similarity is high compared to the intra-cluster similarity.
+Note that SSC, LRR, and their kernel or deep learning extensions have quadratic or even cubic time complexity (per iteration), which further increases the difficulty of hyperparameter selection in clustering large datasets, though there have been a few works improving the computational efficiency \citep{peng2013scalable,cai2014large,wang2014exact,peng2015unified,you2016oracle, you2016scalable,li2017large,you2018scalable,matsushima2019selective,li2020learnable,chen2020stochastic,kang2020large,fankdd2021,caicvpr2022}.
+On the other hand, different datasets often require different AMC methods, which is hard to tackle by experience.